 “All Dispositions Percentile Rank” indicates the percentage of youth in the juvenile justice system who will have an equal or lesser ORRA or ORRA-V score on a reported date.

-Q: Since the Typology comes from the OYA RNA, what factors or components are utilized in determining the Typology?
+Q: When the Typology comes from the OYA RNA, what factors or components are used in determining the Typology?

 A: The following RNA elements are used in the methodology to create a typology:

 These components of the RNA make up the OTA.

 Q: Does the JCP risk assessment also generate a typology?